 Proposition 213 may be something you’re not familiar with, but it’s been around for a long time.
 Officially, it’s known in California law as “The Personal Responsibility Act of 1996.”

 California Prop 213’s stated purposes are as follows.

 First, it notes that you should not reward uninsured motorists, drunk drivers, and felons for breaking the law.
 The proposition drew attention to “lawbreakers” recovering damages from law-abiding citizens due to the injuries they sustained because of the crimes they committed prior to the enactment of this law.

 It also urged residents of California to make changes to the law so the individuals would not recover “unreasonable damages” from law-abiding citizens.
 Evidently, the appeals to the public worked, and they adopted the proposition.

 In essence, what Proposition 213 does is reduce the number of damages that an individual can receive if they didn’t have insurance on the vehicle they were driving at the time of the accident that follows the established requirements of the state.

 The individual in question could still sue to recover certain damages, but there are restrictions placed on what they can ask for.
 The proposition effectively means that those who are insured can sue for more damages than those who aren’t.

 Here’s an important thing to note about prop 213.
 There’s a pretty good chance you’ll never need to worry about it if you’re always up to date with your insurance payments.

 If you always make sure that you’re covered by insurance whenever you head out for a drive, the effects of the proposition are not going to have an impact on you.
-Since you are sufficiently insured, you can sue for everything the law entitles you to following a possible car accident.
+Since you are sufficiently insured, you can sue for everything the law entitles you to after a car accident.